Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 Where sickness absence is not related to Covid-19 and the three-day waiting period for SSP still applies, we do not think that intervening periods of furlough will mean the employee has to serve out waiting days again on returning from furlough.

-One of our furloughed employees was on reduced sick pay in February/March.
+One of our furloughed employees was on reduced sick pay during the pay period used for calculating usual wages.
 Will this affect their furlough pay?

 Holidays and furlough